-Can I have a say in how you use my gift?
+Can I specify how you use my gift?

-We understand that you may want to leave a gift to a project close to your heart - and you're entitled to do this.
-However, we encourage gifts left to us to be unrestricted.
-We're then free to use the money where it is most needed at the time.
+We understand that you may want to leave a gift to a specific area close to your heart and you're entitled to do this.
+We do, however, encourage gifts left to us to be unrestricted and trust that we will use your gift where it is most needed at Leuchie at the time.

-Will my gift to Leuchie House be subject to tax?
+Will my gift to Leuchie House be subject to inheritance tax?

 Every legacy made to a charitable body is free of inheritance tax, and this can often be a motivation to leave a legacy gift to a charity when writing your will.
 If you leave a significant proportion of your estate to charity, your estate may benefit from an overall reduced rate of inheritance tax.
 We recommend you talk to your solicitor for more details on tax exemptions and benefits.